 I-485 Rejection Statistics

 Source: USCIS FY2022

 Approximately 5 to 8 Weeks After Filing

 Next, USCIS mails an appointment notice that assigns your biometrics appointment date, time and location.
 (The location will generally be the USCIS Application Support Center nearest you.)
 USCIS requires applicants to be fingerprinted for the purpose of conducting a security clearance and criminal background check.
 Don’t be alarmed — All applicants must have background checks.

-The biometrics appointment, also known as a biometrics screening, is generally a short appointment (approximately 30 minutes) so that USCIS can collect your fingerprints, photograph and signature.
+The USCIS biometrics appointment, also known as a biometric screening, is generally a short appointment (less than 20 minutes) so that USCIS can collect your fingerprints, photograph and signature.
 Your appointment notice will tell you what you need to take to the appointment.
 Expect to take some form of government-issued photo identification to enter the building.
 USCIS can accept ID documents such as: